 Promotion and enhancement of our brand will depend largely on our success in being able to provide high quality, reliable and cost-effective features.
+We may also, from time to time, adopt different strategies on how to position and/or market our platform and its features.
 If customers do not perceive our platform as meeting their needs, or if we fail to market our platform effectively, we will likely be unsuccessful in creating the brand awareness that is critical for broad customer adoption of our platform.